Jonathan-321/todo-frontend-vue3-dev/README.md

 # Student List Frontend with Vue 3

-This application allows users to create and maintain a list of students.
-Please visit https://github.com/OC-ComputerScience/student-backend for the backend repository.
+This application allows users to create and maintain a list of things to do.
+Please visit https://github.com/OC-ComputerScience/todo-backend for the backend repository.

 ### Table of Contents
 [Project Setup for your Local Machine](#project-setup-for-your-local-machine)</br>